Adaptive Bayesian computation for efficient biobank-scale genomic inference: Methods

-Reflecting the conditional independence structure across local units given the global parameter vector $\bm{\nu}^g$, the posterior distribution can be decomposed as:

-Variational inference aims to approximate the posterior $p(\boldsymbol{\nu \mid y})$ with a ``variational'' distribution $q(\boldsymbol{\nu})$ by minimizing the reverse Kullback-Leibler divergence (KL divergence):
+Variational inference approximates the posterior $p(\boldsymbol{\nu \mid y})$ by a tractable \emph{variational distribution} $q(\boldsymbol{\nu})$, chosen to minimize the reverse Kullback–Leibler (KL) divergence:

-It can therefore be seen that, to avoid computing the log evidence $\log p(\bm{y})$, the minimization of KL divergence can be transformed into a maximization problem, i.e., optimizing the so-called Evidence Lower Bound (ELBO):
+where $\mathbb{E}_{q(\bm\nu)}$ denotes expectation with respect to $q(\bm \nu)$.
+Since the marginal log-evidence $\log p(\bm{y})$ does not depend on $q$, minimizing the KL divergence with respect to $q$ is equivalent to maximizing the \emph{evidence lower bound} (ELBO), defined as

-The first term in~(\ref{formula:elbo}) corresponds to the expected log joint distribution, while the second term is the entropy of the variational distribution.
+Maximizing $\mathcal{L}(q(\bm{\nu}))$ yields the closest approximation to the posterior within the chosen variational family while avoiding direct evaluation of the intractable log-evidence.
+The first term in~\eqref{formula:elbo} corresponds to the expected log joint distribution, while the second term is the entropy of the variational distribution.

-A useful family of variational distributions employed to approximate $p(\bm{\nu \mid \bm{y}})$ in Bayesian hierarchical models is the mean-field variational family, where $q(\boldsymbol{\nu})$ is decoupled into ``factors'' that are independent of each other and each governed by a distinct variational parameter vector (also referred to as a ``block'' of parameters) $\bm{\nu}_j$:
+A useful family of variational distributions employed to approximate $p(\bm{\nu \mid \bm{y}})$ in BHMs is the mean-field variational family, where $q(\boldsymbol{\nu})$ is decomposed into \emph{factors} that are assumed independent of each other and each governed by a distinct variational parameter vector (also referred to as a block of parameters) $\bm{\nu}_j$:

-When used in the context of a conditionally-conjugate model specification, this factorization allows for closed-form updates which greatly enhance scalability via the use of coordinate ascent variational inference (CAVI).
-In CAVI, each factor is updated iteratively, maximizing the ELBO with respect to one block of variables $\bm{\nu}_j$ at a time: